→ See the live ingredient breakdown for American Journey

 The bottom line

-American Journey Chicken Recipe Grain-Free earns a B grade (82/100) from KibbleIQ.
-Exceptional value.
+American Journey Chicken Recipe Grain-Free earns a B grade (76/100) from KibbleIQ.
+Solid mid-B-tier value.
 Four named animal proteins (deboned chicken, chicken meal, turkey meal, menhaden fish meal), grain-free, five probiotic strains, flaxseed omega-3s, L-carnitine, and a clean formula preserved with rosemary extract and mixed tocopherols.
-The pea protein padding and tapioca starch filler keep it from the A tier, but this is a genuinely impressive cat food from Chewy's house brand.
-If you shop on Chewy — and most online pet food buyers do — American Journey is one of the best deals in the B tier.
+The pea protein + peas + pea fiber stack and tapioca starch filler keep it in the middle of the B tier rather than at the top, but this is a genuinely solid cat food from Chewy's house brand.
+If you shop on Chewy — and most online pet food buyers do — American Journey remains a strong value pick.
 Shop on Amazon →